 I want to let you know before you go any further that Pokeweed is not a plant to be trifled with.
 Most of the other plants I talk about are harmless, even if taken in larger quantities for the most part.
 But hell hath no fury like a woman scorned.
 Learn to respect this plant, or she can really mess you up.

-NOTE: I will add pictures as the plants appears in my yard for you guys to look at.
+NOTE: I will add pictures as the plants appear in my yard for you to look at.

-Poke is a bright green that stands out against most other greens you will find in nature.
-Stem starts out green, but turns red as it matures.
-The youngest part of the stem at the top of the plants may stay green after the rest of the plant has turned red.
+Poke is a bright green that stands out against most other greens in nature.
+Stem starts out green but turns red as it matures.
+The youngest part of the stem at the top of the plant may stay green after the rest of the plant has turned red.

-The leaves are hairless with veins that alternate along the stem, edges are kind of ruffled and only scalloped a little bit.
+The leaves are hairless with veins that alternate along the stem, edges are ruffled and scalloped slightly.
 The leaves can grow over 10″ long.

 Flowers appear in a swirling pattern around a flower spike.
 One plant will have multiple.
-These flowers will turn into green berries that will then ripen to a dark purplish to black color with bright red juice.
+These flowers will turn into green berries that ripen to dark purplish-to-black color with bright red juice.
 Flower spikes can be as long as your hand.

-Only young greens, boiled in 3 changes of water, 5 minutes each should be eaten.
-Any red coloring means it should not be eaten even if boiled.
-Greens need to be picked before any red coloring appears on the plant, no taller than 6″-12″.
-Mind you, these plants can actually grow into small trees if you let them.
-Vitamin C content is reduced with all the cooking, but it is still loaded with all sorts of other vitamins and minerals that can withstand the processing.
+Only young greens, boiled in 3 changes of water, 5 minutes each, should be eaten.
+Any red coloring means it should not be eaten, even if boiled.
+Greens must be picked before any red coloring appears on the plant, and no taller than 6″-12″.
+Mind you, these plants can grow into small trees if you let them.
+Vitamin C content is reduced with all the cooking, but it is still loaded with other vitamins and minerals that can withstand the processing.

-Even the young shoots contain highly toxic alkaloids, which is why they must be boiled.
+Even the young shoots contain highly toxic alkaloids, so they must be boiled.

 For a safe Vitamin C source, check out my Pine Tree Series.
 Pine needles make a wonderful tea loaded with Vitamin C.

-Seeds are very toxic even after cooking and should never be ingested, but the juice from berries can be made safe by boiling.
-Boiled juice can be made into jam, or used to make dye or ink.
+Seeds are toxic even after cooking and should never be ingested, but the juice from berries can be made safe by boiling.
+Boiled juice can be made into jam or dye and ink.

-The root is highly toxic, and should be handled with gloves.
-For the most part, people say it should only be used by trained experts for its medicinal qualities, but you can find a wonderful video here on making a poke root tincture.
+The root is highly toxic and should be handled with gloves.
+Mostly, people say it should only be used by trained experts for its medicinal qualities, but you can find a wonderful video here on making a poke root tincture.
 If you have some common sense and can follow directions, you will be fine.

-Video does have some language if you are sensitive to that kind of thing, but this lady is AMAZING in her herbal knowledge.
-I also quite enjoy her reference of plants as ladies.
-Maybe that is just me. 😀
+The video does have some language if you are sensitive to that kind of thing, but this lady is AMAZING in her herbal knowledge.
+I also quite enjoy her reference to plants as ladies.
+Maybe that is just me.

-You can check out Foraging Texas for wonderful in-depth pictures on identifying this plant until I can add my own later.
-This is the time of year they start appearing and I wanted to tell you all about it now, but that also means I don’t have pictures yet.
-It is relatively easy to spot though, especially if it has berries, if you know what you are looking for.
+You can check out Foraging Texas for wonderful in-depth pictures of identifying this plant until I can add my own later.
+This is the time of year they start appearing, and I wanted to tell you all about it now, but that also means I don’t have pictures yet.
+It is relatively easy to spot, especially if it has berries if you know what you are looking for.

-Please like or subscribe to this blog, or follow me on social media if you want to stay up to date when I post.
+Please like or subscribe to this blog, or follow me on social media to stay updated when I post.

 Subscribe to get full access to exclusive content.